Higher Education Administrative Internships

 Natalie Cornett has been awarded an internship in the Journalism Program to help support the development of Professor Neil Swidey’s new course about journalism during the pandemic, as well as related programming for the community.
-The goals of the fellowship are to help organize and plan the campus events and develop the new course, including through outreach across departments and disciplines and to the greater Boston community.
+The goals of the fellowship were to help organize and plan the campus events and develop the new course, including through outreach across departments and disciplines and to the greater Boston community.

 Pyunghwa Lee, English (2021-2022)

 Pyunghwa received an internship to work with the Journalism Program.
-The goal of the internship is to research and apply for grants to support the expansion of the program, help its anti-racism efforts, facilitate wider alumni engagement, and provide assistance to faculty as they work to attract more first-generation and low-income students.
+The goal of the internship was to research and apply for grants to support the expansion of the program, help its anti-racism efforts, facilitate wider alumni engagement, and provide assistance to faculty as they work to attract more first-generation and low-income students.

 Tamar Aizenberg, NEJS (2021-2022)

 Tamar Aizenberg received an internship to work as the Communications Specialist for the Mandel Center.
 The goal of the internship was to craft a communication strategy for the Mandel Center that involved publicizing the humanities work going on at Brandeis to the broader community and world and, once the strategy was in place, to write content for social media and other formats based on recent faculty research and publications in the humanities.